Generalised Gaussian states in group field theory and $\mathfrak{su(1,1)}$ quantum cosmology: Gaussian states and thermofield formalism

 In \cite{thermofield0} it is shown that one can define a thermal vacuum satisfying \eqref{thermofield} only by enlarging the conventional Fock space.
 Specifically, one needs to double it by adding a fictitious system (denoted with a tilde) identical to the one under investigation.
 For simple theories such as our single-mode GFT cosmological models, this means introducing a new pair of bosonic ladder operators ($\hat{\tilde{a}}$, $\hat{\tilde{a}}^\dagger$) and constructing a second Fock space from a ``tilde vacuum'' $|\tilde{0}\rangle$ in the standard way, with

 The tilde operators commute with the non-tilde operators as they live in distinct spaces.
-The next step in the thermofield formalism is to define a ``product vacuum'' in the doublet Hilbert space as a \textit{zero temperature} ground state, from which one can construct product states in the usual manner,
+The next step in the thermofield formalism is to define a ``product vacuum'' in the doublet Hilbert space as a \textit{zero-temperature} ground state, from which one can construct product states in the usual manner,

-Finally, the correspondence with thermal states is established by introducing temperature through a Bogoliubov transformation that mixes the real and fictitious systems,
+Finally, the correspondence with thermal states is established by introducing temperature through a Bogoliubov transformation that mixes the real and fictitious systems:

-The so called thermalising operator $\hat{T}(\theta_\beta)$ is a two-mode squeezing operator and the real parameter $\theta_\beta$ encodes temperature in a way that will enable us to verify \eqref{thermofield}.
+The so-called thermalising operator $\hat{T}(\theta_\beta)$ is a two-mode squeezing operator and the real parameter $\theta_\beta$ encodes temperature in a way that will enable us to verify \eqref{thermofield}.
 One can easily check that the transformed, now \textit{temperature-dependent}, ladder operators

 indeed annihilate the state \eqref{thvacuum}